Skip to main content

 • Yes, the interest rate is variable, so it can go up or down.

-• Section 8 of our Savings Account Terms and Conditions explains why we may change the interest rate.
+• Section 8 of our Savings Account Terms and Conditions [PDF] explains why we may change the interest rate.

-• If you have at least £100 in your account we'll notify you in advance if we intend to reduce your interest rate.
+• If you have at least £100 in your account, we'll notify you in advance if we intend to reduce your interest rate.

 What would the estimated balance be after 12 months based on a £1,000 deposit?

-The estimated balance after 12 months would be £1,032, assuming that:
+The estimated balance after 12 months would be £1,028, assuming that:

 How do I open and manage my account?

-• You can deposit from £1 up to your Lifetime ISA allowance (which is £4,000 for both the 2022/23 and 2023/24 tax years) each tax year before your 50th birthday.
+• You can pay in up to your total Lifetime ISA allowance each tax year (currently set at £4,000 per tax year), up to your 50th birthday.

-• No joint accounts allowed.
+• Joint accounts aren’t allowed.

 Can I withdraw money?